How to setup a Q Root Node

 Clone the repository

-$ git clone https://gitlab.com/q-dev/testnet-public-tools
+git clone https://gitlab.com/q-dev/testnet-public-tools

-and go to the rootnode directory
+and go to the /testnet-rootnode

-$ cd testnet-public-tools/testnet-rootnode
+cd testnet-public-tools/testnet-rootnode

 Note: If git is not installed on your machine, you can manually copy all files from public repo